-Ramona Anand, Faculty Advisor, received Region G Advancing Leader Award at the Society of Women Engineers Regional Conference at Carnegie Melon University, Pittsburg on Feb.
+Ramona Anand, Faculty Adviser, received Region G Advancing Leader Award at the Society of Women Engineers Regional Conference at Carnegie Melon University, Pittsburgh on Feb.
 18, 2017.
 Region G is comprised of four states Ohio, Kentucky, West Virginia and Pennsylvania, including 32 collegiate sections and six professional sections.
 The Region G Advancing Leader Award is given to individual collegiate and/or professional who has been actively engaged in an engineering or technology degree, has demonstrated outstanding technical excellence, and has consistently engaged with SWE.

 The award includes cash grants based on funds and a certificate accompanied by the award distributed at the discretion of the Region G conference.